 Compared to more mature markets Estonian, Latvian and Lithuanian markets are subject to greater risks, including legal, economic and political risks.
 In relation to their accession to the European Union, Estonia, Latvia and Lithuanian have implemented significant social and economic changes and reformed their legal and regulatory framework.
 This has resulted in considerable increase in the volume of Estonian, Latvian and Lithuanian legislation and other regulations.
-And the volume will increase further due to the obligation to apply with European Community law.
-The civil codes and corporate, competition, securities, environmental and other laws having close connection with doing business have been significantly revised during the period of Estonia's, Latvia's and Lithuania's transition to a market economy and in order to meet EU requirements and standards.
-There is still little court practice about the new legislation and no clear administrative or judicial practice has evolved.
+And the volume will increase further due to the obligation to comply with European Community law.
+The civil codes and corporate, competition, securities, environmental and other laws having close connection to a market economy and in order to meet EU requirements and standards.
+There is still little court practice about the new legislation and no clear administrative or indicial practice has evolved.